 We are committed to championing the good governance, management and conduct essential for high quality and ethical research, strengthening the research community by improving trust in research and creating and sharing knowledge of best practice and positive research cultures and conduct.

 Read more: Strategy

 We promote integrity and high ethical standards in research, as well as robust and fair methods to address poor practice and misconduct.
 We pursue these aims through our publications on research practice, in-depth support and services for research employers, our education and training activities, and by providing expert guidance in response to requests for assistance from individuals and organisations.

 - Promote the good governance, management and conduct of academic, scientific and medical research.

 - Share good practice on how to address poor practice, misconduct and unethical behaviour.

 - Give confidential, independent and expert advice on specific research projects, cases, problems and issues.

 It is increasingly recognised that poor practice, fraud and other forms of misconduct can cause significant harm to research.
 They damage the quality of UK research and its international reputation.
 They represent a breach of trust with the public, which supports research through charities, other funding bodies and taxes.
 Misconduct and poor practice can cause considerable financial and reputational damage to research institutions, jeopardise public funds and, most importantly, put participants, patients and the public at risk or cause actual harm.
 The UK has a world-class reputation for conducting exceptional and innovative research and for producing researchers of the highest calibre.
 It is vital to promote integrity in our research.

 UKRIO has amassed considerable – and unique – experience in helping organisations, researchers and the public with issues of research conduct across all subject areas, from the arts and humanities to health and biomedicine.
-We are the only dedicated research integrity body in the UK and no other organisation has comparable expertise in providing such support.
+No other organisation has comparable expertise in providing such support.